Thailand

 My students told me of a particularly large stray hound who turned up regularly at one stage to attend lectures in one of the lecture halls.
 As usual, no one did anything to prevent the thing entering and once Fido was inside no one did anything to eject him.

 It was rumoured that the dog was more intelligent than some students.
-Having met quite a few Thai undergraduates this wouldn't surprise me.
+Having taught quite a few Thai undergraduates this wouldn't surprise me.

 Return to top of page